c2cx-com/api-php/README.md

 ### PHP Library for accessing the C2CX APIs and example code

+C2CX API documentation site is at https://api.c2cx.com/

+Sign up for C2CX at http://c2cx.com/ and generate API keys under Settings|API.

-After cloning with `git clone https://github.com/c2cx-com/c2cx-api-v1-php.git`, first edit `c2cx-api-creds.sample` and replace your API and Secret keys.
+After cloning this library with `git clone https://github.com/c2cx-com/c2cx-api-v1-php.git`, first edit `c2cx-api-creds.sample` and replace your API and Secret keys.

 Then rename `c2cx-api-creds.sample` to `c2cx-api-creds.json`.

-You can then run `C2cxApiTest.php`.
-The script will create impossible orders (for more money than you have, away from the market, this is allowed by C2CX) which will immediatelly be suspended and will not execute, and then it will cancel them.
+You can then execute `C2cxApiTest.php`.
+The script will create impossible orders (for more money than you have, away from the market, this is allowed by C2CX) which will immediatelly be suspended and will not execute, and then the script will cancel them.
+If anything goes wrong, it will report.

 This is both a test of the API and your keys as well as example of how to deal with C2CX APIs.
 Look at the code to understand what it does.
 It is well documented.